Work Order Management

 - Feedback: Post-completion notes that may impact future work orders.

-Why is work order templates needed?
-(Benefits)
+Why are work order templates needed?
+(Their benefits)

-Here’s how it helps: a work order template takes the guesswork out of maintenance.
+A work order template takes the guesswork out of maintenance.
 It sets up a standard process for every job, so you’re not scrambling to find details or figure out who’s handling what.
 Without this kind of consistency, even small repairs can turn into big disruptions.

 Some benefits of maintenance work order templates include: